 With respect to Stryker vehicles, Dan assisted integrating what is now referred to as the Protector Remote Weapon System (RWS) provided by Kongsberg Defense.
 This included integrating a multi-function optic that included a laser range finder, illuminator, and laser pointing device all configured to operate with the 50 caliber weapon on the RWS.
 He also supported laboratory testing and trouble-shooting of the Commander’s Panoramic Viewer (CPV) for the Stryker Mobile Gun System (MGS)—which provided hard optic and thermal vision to this vehicle’s commander.

 On the FCS program, Dan was a project leader in the development of a dynamic muzzle reference sensor (DMRS) for the U.S. Army.
 While conventional MRS devices are passive, the DMRS was an active sensor that provided real-time gun tube position change data to the vehicle’s ballistic computer for superior accuracy—minimizing soldier recalibration.

 Dan is a graduate of University of Detroit Mercy Law School (J.D., cum laude, 2010) and University of Detroit Mercy College of Engineering and Science (B.S., Electrical Engineering, 2004).

 Dan actively promotes public education regarding intellectual property matters.
-He is currently serving as President to the Michigan Intellectual Property Law Association—serving the organization as an officer or committee chair since 2013.
+He is a former President to the Michigan Intellectual Property Law Association (MIPLA) and currently serving on the Board of Managers.
 Dan was an executive organizer of World IP Day Detroit in 2014, 2015, and 2016.
 On a national level, Dan published a quarterly newsletter for the Patent Law Committee for the American Intellectual Property Law Association from 2013-2014.